fengjixuchui/firewall-3/readme.md

 \
   ACCEPT      - accept the connection and show activity \
   ACCEPT_HIDE - accept the connection but hide activity \
+  REJECT      - reject the connection with TCP RST \
   DROP        - drops the packet silently \
 \
 If no match is found, the default is DROP. \